hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/SpatialNoiseModel.md

           geometry="my_fancy_geometry" />
 ```

-### geometries
+### Geometries

-Each geometry element defines a spatial distribution of model elements.
-Geometry elements can be referenced from several noise items, if they represent the same spatial distribution.
+Each geometry element defines a spatial distribution of the entries of the data vector of the noise (typically representing the locations of model elements or observation stations).
+Geometry elements can be referenced from multiple noise items, if they should represent the same spatial distribution.
 A geometry allows to define the following general attributes:
 * id: its unique identifier, used to be referenced by noise items
 * coordinates: the type of coordinate system which coordinates of this geometry are in.
 Allowed values are _xy_ and _wgs84_.
-Depending on this type, the distance between points is computed is either computed euclidian (_xy_) or spherical (_wgs84_).
+Depending on this type, the distance between points is computed as either euclidian (_xy_) or spherical (_wgs84_).
 * horizontalCorrelationScale: FIXME
 * horizontalCorrelationScaleUnit: unit of the _horizontalCorrelationScale_.
 Allowed values are _cm_, _m_ and _km_.